ZaryHicks/HicksCloudFinal/README.md

 Note that these folder names are capitalized.
 Inside these folders, we will put the files from their respective tars.

 Note: Hugo and Tolstoy will contain 2 files each.
-Shakespeare will contain another set of directories reflective of how it is laid out in the tar files
+Shakespeare will contain another set of directories reflective of how it is laid out in the tar files.

 These internal folders are: comedies, histories, poetry, tragedies.
 (The README and gloassary are excluded) They should be lowercase as shown here and as provided in the tar.
 Inside each of these folders will be the corresponsing works

 Here is the file structure for the input files (in files) as expected by the application:

 /user/hdfs/

 	/files/

 		/Hugo/

 			works

 		/Tolstoy/

 			works

 		/Shakespeare/

 			/comedies/

 				works

 			/histories/

 				works

 			/poetry/

 				works

 			/tragedies/

 				works

 With the input files correctly placed in hdfs, we can now run the application Click the Gear in the top right, select "Upload File" and upload HicksFinal.jar